 After having the grinds ready, let’s see how you can go about using some cheap coffee makers.

 1. Using a Drip Coffee Maker (The Easy Way)

 It’s sad that you don’t have the machine to deliver the needed pressure, but a drip coffee maker can get you there if used wisely.
 Here is the easy way to do it.

 Start by Ignoring the Machine’s Water Tank

 Most traditional drip coffee makers have a tank that holds water.
 You fill it, add the grounds, turn the machine on, and coffee drips through the filter into a coffee pot.
-This won’t work when you’re making espresso, since the speed is too slow.
-So, in order to make a good cup of espresso, you need to ignore the water tank.
+This won’t work when you’re making espresso since the speed is too slow.
+So, to make a good cup of espresso, you need to ignore the water tank.
 This is the first step.

 Measure Your Coffee Grounds and Water Accurately